- 1 How to Tell Who Is at Fault in a Car Accident

 To prevent insurance adjusters from assigning any liability to you, you’ll need to do your due diligence to prove your innocence.

-How can you do prove a car accident isn’t your fault?
+How can you do prove your not at fault in a car accident?

 Photographs are one of the best ways.